-What Is The Difference Between French Bread and Italian Bread?
+The Many Differences Between French Bread and Italian Bread

 Both Italy and France are countries that specialize in bread making.
 Sure, when we sit down to eat at a restaurant in the US we are given a bread basket to start off our dinner.
 But bread is essential to almost every meal in Italy and France.

-Baguettes, focaccia, brioche— all of these breads differ vastly in size, shape, and how they are served.
-Regardless of differences, as Americans, we enjoy these breads on a daily basis.
+Baguettes, focaccia, brioche— all of these bread differ vastly in size, shape, and how they are served.
+Regardless of differences, as Americans, we enjoy this bread on a daily basis.

 The Baguette may be the most popular type of bread in France—it is eaten throughout almost every province in the country—but it is certainly not the only kind made.

-Other types of ordinary French white bread include the couronne, which is bread in the shape of a ring, or “country bread” (pain de campagne) that often incorporates whole wheat or rye flour in its ingredients.
+Other types of ordinary French white bread include the couronne, which is bread in the shape of a ring, or “country bread” (pain de Campagne) which often incorporates whole wheat or rye flour in its ingredients.

-Types of Italian bread include ciabatta— made of wheat flour and yeast—piadina, made of flour, lard and slat—and panettone, a bread that is native to Milan.
+Types of Italian bread include ciabatta— made of wheat flour and yeast—piadina, made of flour, lard, and salt—and panettone, a bread that is native to Milan.
 Both countries make delicious loaves, but the similarities between Italian and French bread end the moment you compare the two side by side.

 Shape and Size

 The first way to distinguish Italian from French bread is to simply eyeball the two.
-French and Italian breads come in all shapes and sizes.
+French and Italian bread comes in all shapes and sizes.
 However, to broadly generalize, while French bread is long with rounded edges, Italian bread comes in a more overall circular shape.

 French bread is typically baked in a long, thin shape and has become the major food symbol of the country.
 The baguette can be baked as long as 30 inches and is a staple in almost every region.

-There are endless variations in size and shape for bread in each country, but these are the major indicators that will distinguish the two.
+There are endless variations in the size and shape of bread in each country, but these are the major indicators that will distinguish the two.

 How to Serve

 Because bread comes with every French and Italian meal, you might think they are served for the same reasons.
-However, In France, breads are usually given as a starter.
+However, In France, bread is usually given as a starter.
 French brioche, a sweet bread, is even eaten in the morning with breakfast meals.
 The French also employ the baguette as a multipurpose bread, used for sandwiches and as the base for canapés

-Italian breads, on the other hand, are usually served as a supplement to pasta or other main courses.
+Italian bread, on the other hand, is usually served as a supplement to pasta or other main courses.
 A side dish, if you will.
 Italians eat bread to absorb the flavors of olive oils or the thick sauces in a rich meal.

 By law in France, bread cannot have added oil or fat.
-French baguettes, for instance, must be made from water, flour, yeast and salt, with a very little amounts of dough improver allowed.
+French baguettes, for instance, must be made from water, flour, yeast, and salt, with a very little amount of dough improver allowed.

 Italian bread often contains a little bit more milk, olive oil, and sometimes sugar in its contents.
 Thus, Italians seem to be working with wetter dough as their base than the French.

-Like their pizzas, Italian breads are often baked in a flat stone oven.
-Pane di Genzano, for instance, is a fragrant bread from Lazio, a region located in the central peninsular section of the country, that is usually cooked in a wood-fire or stone oven.
+Like their pizzas, Italian bread is often baked in a flat stone oven.
+Pane di Genzano, for instance, is a fragrant bread from Lazio, a region located in the central peninsular section of the country, that is usually cooked in a wood fire or stone oven.
 This particular style of baking gives the bread a signature smoky flavor and pungent aroma.

 Sweet vs. Savory

 France is famous for its brioche, a sweet bread that is made with unsalted butter and eggs that are added to the dough to give it a"sugary sweet" taste.
-There are all types of breads in France, but typically, they make sweeter loaves than the Italians—just think of French toast!
+There are all types of bread in France, but typically, they make sweeter loaves than the Italians—think of French toast!

-Italy is famed for its savory breads.
-One in particular is focaccia, a flat oven-baked product that is similar to pizza dough in texture.
+Italy is famed for its savory bread.
+One, in particular, is focaccia, a flat oven-baked product that is similar to pizza dough in texture.
 Typically focaccia is topped with herbs and other savory ingredients such as olive oil or salt.
 Another exquisite savory Italian bread is Pane Casareccio, a popular rustic stuffed bread.

-While the French usually stick to the sweets, Italians embrace the savories.
+While the French usually stick to sweets, Italians embrace the savories.

 Baguettes vs French Bread

-Not all French bread falls under the category of the baguette.
+Not all French bread falls under the category of baguette.
 Take a look.

-Two types of baguette are generally available in France: traditional and commercial.
-The traditional baguette is made of only wheat flour, water, salt and yeast.
+Two types of baguettes are generally available in France: traditional and commercial.
+The traditional baguette is made of only wheat flour, water, salt, and yeast.